jayoung/MalikLab_bioinformaticsResources/notes/FHCRC_compute_resources.md

 [This link](https://centernet.fredhutch.org/cn/u/center-it/help-desk/network_drive_paths_windows.html) might help.

+# Storage on disk (large files)

+Our lab gets 5Tb of file storage funded by FHCRC, and above that we'll be charged monthly for disk storage.
+All of us should keep an eye on any large files we download and generate - it's fine to pay for them if we're actually using them, but we should tidy up files we're not using as much as we can.  (there is another cheaper place we can store "archive" type files that we don't really use, but that system is not so robust yet and requires special access methods)

+A command to check file/folder size:
+`du -sm myFolder` = shows total size of everything in myFolder
+`du -sm *`        = shows total size of each item in the current directory
+   (`du` = disk usage, `-s` = summary, `-m` = megabytes)

+Some programs or bioinformatic pipelines generate a lot of large intermediate files that can be deleted after the program has run (e.g. de novo assembly programs).

+# Using scicomp's installed "environmental modules" (programs)

+The scicomp people have installed MANY useful biology tools for us to use on the cluster.
+See instructions [here](https://sciwiki.fredhutch.org/scicomputing/compute_environments/).

+To list all available modules (installed in /app and /app/easybuild): `module avail`

+To look for modules whose name contains ‘bowtie’: `module avail bowtie` (it will find partial matches and it’s not case-sensitive).

+If there's a program you're interested in trying that doesn't seem to be available, ask me if I have installed it for our lab - I have a few additional tools that scicomp haven't installed as modules.
+You can also ask them to install things - sometimes they respond very quickly, sometimes it takes a few days or a week.
+If you're feeling brave you can install it yourself, for your own use.

+To load a module (i.e. make it ready to use).
+This only applies in your current terminal window, and will reset when you exit that window:
+    `module load Cufflinks`
+That loads the default version of cufflinks, usually the most recent version that's been installed.
+In the output of `module avail`, the D indicates the default version of each tool, which can change with time.
+To make your work more reproducible, you probably want to get in the habit of choosing a specific version of each tool for each project, and sticking to it:
+`module load Cufflinks/2.2.1-foss-2018b`

+To see all modules currently loaded in your session: `module list`

+To unload all modules currently loaded in your session: `module purge`

 # Running commands on the cluster in batch mode

+More info [here](https://sciwiki.fredhutch.org/scicomputing/compute_jobs/), but basically you do this:

 1. figure out the command or set of commands you want to run.
 Multiple commands can be run one after the other by concatenating them with ";".
 For example, to run `command1` then `command2`, you would do this:
 `command1 ; command2`